Psicon

 We're here to answer your questions

-Yes, if it is deemed to be the most clinically suitable route for your child, then we can provide treatment and titration with medication following a diagnosis of ADHD.
-This remains an NHS service, and your child will therefore receive NHS prescriptions charged at the standard NHS tariff by your local pharmacy.
+Yes, if it is deemed to be the most clinically suitable route for you or your child, then we can provide treatment and titration with medication following a diagnosis of ADHD.
+This remains an NHS service, and you/your child will therefore receive prescriptions charged at the standard NHS tariff by your local pharmacy.
+Please note, we are unable to offer a titration service for anyone who has been assessed by a different provider (either privately or via the NHS).

 I need a little longer to complete the paperwork, what should I do?